Katie Price: 2005–2010: Reality television, music and books

 In July 2010, Price released "Free to Love Again", a non-album single.
 About the release, she said: "I'm not a singer, this is just something that I'm doing for fun.
 It's not like I'm worried about getting a chart position or number one, this is purely for fun."
+Price released her fifth novel, Paradise, the same month.
+In October 2010, Price released her fourth autobiography You Only Live Once.
+The following month, she released another fragrance Precious Love.